History of Tristan da Cunha: 19th century

 Glass ruled over the little community from 1817 to 1853 in patriarchal fashion.
 Besides raising crops, the settlers possessed numbers of cattle, sheep and pigs.
 Their most lucrative occupation was seal-fishing.
 The island was still frequented by American whalers.
 In 1856, 25 people emigrated to the United States, out of a total island population of about 100.
 The next year 45 of the inhabitants removed to Cape Colony.
 Since then other younger or more restless members of the community have emigrated there; some took to a seafaring life.

 The inhabitants settled on the plain on the north-west of Tristan, as it was the only level land.
 Here a number of substantial stone cottages and a church were built.

 After the death of Glass, the head of the community for some time was a man named Cotton, who had served on a man of war ship, and for three years had been guard over Napoleon at Saint Helena.
 Cotton was succeeded by Peter William Green (anglicised from Pieter Willemszoon Groen), a native of Katwijk aan Zee, who had settled in the island in 1836.
 During Green's "reign," the economic condition of Tristan suffered by the loss of ship traffic of the whalers.
 This was largely due to the outbreak of the American Civil War diverting resources.
 In addition, the Confederate cruisers CSS Alabama and CSS Shenandoah, captured and burned many Union whaling ships.
 As a result, the number of ships calling at Tristan considerably diminished and trade languished.

 With the opening of the Suez Canal in 1869, together with the gradual transition from sailing ships to coal-fired steam ships, the isolation of the islands increased.
 They were no longer needed as a stopping port for sailing journeys from Europe to the Far East.
 Most ships went through the canal for a shorter route.

 In 1867, Prince Alfred, Duke of Edinburgh and second son of Queen Victoria, visited the islands.
 The main settlement, Edinburgh of the Seven Seas, was named in honour of his visit.

-In October 1873 the islands were carefully surveyed by the Challenger.
+In October 1873 the islands were carefully surveyed by the celebrated expedition of HMS Challenger.
 Captain George Nares recorded that upon the ship's arrival, the men of Tristan came forward offering potatoes, albatross eggs, and other provisions to his crew.
 The Captain recorded a total of 15 families and 86 individuals living on the island.
 This expedition also aided two German brothers named Stoltenhoff, in moving to the mainland at Cape Town.
 They had been living on Inaccessible Island since November 1871.
 They were the only ones to have attempted colonization of any island except the main one.